kjosavik/keycloak_grafana_demo/readme.md

 Before you get started, make sure you have the following installed:

  - Docker

+In order to sync Keycloak groups with teams (Grafana Teamsync) in Grafana you must have access to a enterprise license.

+ - License located at `/grafana-enterprise-license/license.jwt`.

 ## Quick Start

 ### Clone the Repository